Build A Custom Office Desk: 4 Steps (with Detailed Guidelines)

 2. How does One Choose the Right Size Desk for their Space?

 With desks, size matters a lot.
-The dimensions of your custom home office furniture must be decided while considering the dimensions of your office.
+The dimensions of your custom computer desk must be decided while considering the dimensions of your office.
 If you're struggling for space, then don't go overboard with your choice of desk size.
 This is one benefit of having a built-in office desk.
 Unlike when you buy at a store, you can consider dimensions before building a desk for your space.

 3. What is the Best Custom Office Desk for Productivity?